 They felt I had the writing skills but more than that I had an affinity for the story having visited Yad Vashem in Jerusalem and the Holocaust Museum in Washington, DC.
 Also, having been to Israel many times, I understood the hope of Displaced Jews to be resettled in their ancient homeland.

 However, it was after a visit to Auschwitz-Birkenau in Poland that I came to grips with the magnitude of the story.
 My heart was wrenched knowing the horrors of what happened, but it was also filled with hope.
 I saw that it was out of the ashes of the Nazi ovens that Modern Israel would arise.

-Sadly, the British backtracked on their commitment leaving millions of Displaced Jews in Camps across Germany in the care of Relief Workers like Simon who did their best to keep their hopes alive while they waited patiently to enter their Promised Land.
+While the Balfour Declaration of 1917 paved the way for the modern State of Israel, sadly, the British backtracked on their commitment ultimately leaving millions of Displaced Jews in Camps across Germany in the care of relief workers like Simon who did their best to keep their hopes alive while they waited patiently to enter their Promised Land.

 In Life After Belsen, Simon provides a candid, though often humorous, eyewitness account of what took place in the DP Camps after the War, highlighting the resilience of the Jewish People, and includes details of ‘The Exodus’ the ship carrying some 4000 Jewish DPs that was forcefully turned back from Israel’s shores.
 They were sent back to Germany, back behind barbed wire in similar camps to those they had left.
 It was situations like this that inspired Simon to write his famous quotation,